hanez/fun-lang.xyz/index.md

 ## Idea

 - Simplicity
 - Consistency
 - Joy in coding
 - Fun!

 ### Extras

- - PC/SC smart card support builtin (optional)
+- [PC/SC](https://pcsclite.apdu.fr/){:class="ext"} smart card support builtin (optional, in progress)
+- [SQLite](https://sqlite.org/){:class="ext"} support builtin (optional, planned)
+- Some [GUI/Widget toolkit](https://en.wikipedia.org/wiki/Widget_toolkit){:class="ext"} (optional, planned and in evaluation)

 ## Characteristics

 - Dynamic and optionally statically typed
 - Type safety
 - Written in C (C99) and Fun
 - Internal libs are written with no_camel_case even when written in Fun, except class names
 - Only a minimal function set is written in C, and most other core functions and libraries are implemented in Fun

 ## The Fun Manifesto